-The Appellate Officer may choose to meet with the party, though it is not requirement, and will release a written appeal decision within 10 (ten) days from the date of the appeal.
-The Appeal Decision will be sent in writing to all parties simultaneously.
-The Appeal Decision will specify the finding on each ground for appeal and specify instructions to:
+The Appeals Decision will be sent in writing to all parties simultaneously.
+The Appeals Decision will specify the finding on each ground for appeal and specify instructions to:

-• Affirm the hearing officer's determination regarding the Respondent's responsibility and affirm the disciplinary sanctions and remedies, if applicable;

-- Affirm the hearing officer's determination regarding the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable; - Remand the adjudicatory process back to the hearing stage for the hearing officer to remedy any procedural irregularity or consider any new evidence: - Reverse the hearing officer's determination of the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable: or - Affirm or amend the sanctions and/or remedies outlined in the administrative disposition issued under this Policy.
+- Affirm the hearing officer's determination regarding the Respondent's responsibility and affirm the disciplinary sanctions and remedies, if applicable; - Affirm the hearing officer's determination regarding the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable; - Remand the adjudicatory process back to the hearing stage for the hearing officer to remedy any procedural irregularity or consider any new evidence: - Reverse the hearing officer's determination of the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable; or - Affirm or amend the sanctions and/or remedies outlined in the administrative disposition issued under this Policy.